 There are several great alternatives available with an electronic paper reading display like reMarkable e-ink tablets – each with their own unique features and benefits.

-In this blog post, we’ll take a look at some of the best Remarkable alternatives that i’ve tested by hand and reviewed.
+In this blog post, we’ll take a look at some of the best Remarkable alternatives that I’ve tested by hand and reviewed.
+I even did a re-test this month of each device and my findings remain consistent.

 Related: 10 Best Tablets for Writers (Professional Writing)